alf-p-steinbach/cppx-core-language/docs/README.md

 }
 ~~~

-Corresponding program using (also) the C++ Core Extensions library and its string assembly support:
+Corresponding program using (also) the Core Language Extensions library and its string assembly support:

 <small>*examples/syntax/booleans-as-truth-values.cpp*</small>
 ~~~cpp